Dummies Guide to Existential Psychotheapy

-Existential Therapy is informed by an understand of the human condition from a philosophical perspective, and those philosophers who used phenomenology, a research methodology, to understanding our experiences as human beings.
+Existential Therapy is informed by an understanding of the human condition from a philosophical perspective, and those philosophers who used phenomenology, a research methodology, to understand our experiences as human beings.
 (Don’t worry if you can’t get you tongue around the word phenomenology - it usually takes students at least a year and even then they still don't get it right!)

 What makes them different to other psychotherapists?

 Apart from having an unpronounceable title, existential phenomenologically orientated psychotherapists (EPs for short) are a relatively new breed of therapists who challenge a lot of what has gone on since Father Freud.
 It was old Sigmund who really gave psychotherapy a place in the world.
 He was a medical type of doctor before he went down the psycho-path and treated his patients in a certain way, that is he liked to be thought of as an expert and he came up with some pretty far fetched and unprovable ideas about the mind.
 So have many of those that have followed him.
 EP’s have made some changes for your benefit, so they say, making you the expert in you own life.
 Don’t worry if you don’t feel like an expert it’s more important that you don’t treat them like one and surrender yourself to them.
 If you do and they are doing their job right, they shouldn’t let you get away with it and then that is what the therapy will be about, initially anyway.
 EPs don’t have the answers to the problems of living but they will have a few ideas about why psychological problems occur.
 Still, they will encourage you to discover a way forward for yourself.

 Want a quick fix?
 Forget it!